Anastasija3793/DustyParticles/README.md

 DustyParticles is a programming project for Principles and Practice of Programming.
 This is the program which represents a particle system.
 The particle system itself represents a 'cloud' of dust particles.
-The 'cloud' floats diagonally when it is in its normal/default behaviour (state).
+The 'cloud' floats diagonally when it is in its normal / default behaviour (state).
 However, it changes when states are switched (such as 'explosion', 'freeze', 'galaxy') by pressing certain keys.
-It is also possible to pause/unpause timer and change particles colours also by keys.
+It is also possible to pause / unpause timer and change particles colours also by keys.
-After a certain time particles return to their normal/default state.
+After a certain time particles return to their normal / default state.
 ## Change colours:

 - r - red;